-

 Interview for WdKA

 Here comes my teacher profile at WdKA!
 WdKA is delighted to welcome Selçuk Balamir, who joins our team of tutors in the academic year 2020-2021.
 What is your branch of knowledge and subject?
 I am theory tutor in New Earth / Social Practices, political agent provocateur in eco-social design.
 What is your source of inspiration?
-Read more
+The movements fighting for Climate Justice.
+Disruptive troublemakers on the frontlines, resilient life defenders at the grassroots, and generous caregivers behind the scenes: together we dream, together we move, together we fight, together we change, and together we build.
+All my hope, all my trust… Read more

 -